 The risk of re-injury is also quite common with this procedure.
 One study noted that up to 25% of patients had a re-herniation of the affected disc.
 Even if another herniation did not occur, 10% of patients had to undergo a further operation to try to relieve pain levels.
 Subsequent discectomies can be even more difficult to complete as well due to the buildup of scar tissue from the initial surgery.

 Discseel® as an Alternative Option

 This procedure utilizes an injection directly into the damaged disc with the use of image guiding to ensure accuracy.
-The fibrin portion of the injection is able to serve as glue in the disc, helping to seal off any damages that have occurred in the outer annulus layer, such as tears or cracks.
+The orthobiologic portion of the injection is able to serve as glue in the disc, helping to seal off any damages that have occurred in the outer annulus layer, such as tears or cracks.
 This sealing helps to eliminate any future herniations and can reduce pain caused by an initial herniation.

 The second component of the injection is composed of a number growth factors.
 They can increase any disc height that has been lost due to deterioration.
 The growth factors help to increase blood flow and bring other cells to the damaged area to speed up the healing process.